Protocol Guidelines for Events and Functions

 If the Lieutenant Governor is accompanied by his spouse, when Their Honours enter the room where the event is being held, the emcee will announced the arrival of the Lieutenant Governor by saying" "Ladies and Gentlemen, please rise for the entrance of His Honour The Honourable Arthur J. LeBlanc, Lieutenant Governor of Nova Scotia and Her Honour Mrs. Patsy LeBlanc"

-During official events, and once the Lieutenant Governor is announced and reaches His seat, the Aide-de-Camp will signal the orchestra/pianist/organist to commence playing the Royal Salute.
-The Royal Salute should never be played until the Lieutenant Governor has reached His seat (or the dais if applicable).
-Guests should also be advised not to sing during the playing of the Royal Salute.
+During official events, and once the Lieutenant Governor is announced and reaches his/her seat, the Aide-de-Camp will signal the orchestra/pianist/organist to commence playing the Vice-Regal Salute.
+The Vice-Regal Salute should never be played until the Lieutenant Governor has reached his/her seat (or the dais if applicable).
+Guests should also be advised not to sing during the playing of the Vice-Regal Salute.

-The preference is to have a musician play the Royal Salute.
-A recorded version of the Royal Salute should not be used.
-If the host is unable to provide a musician, the Royal Salute should be omitted from the programme.
+The preference is to have a musician play the Vice-Regal Salute.
+A recorded version of the Vice-Regal Salute should not be used.
+If the host is unable to provide a musician, the Vice-Regal Salute should be omitted from the programme.
 An alternative option is to have the guests sing O' Canada and God Save The Queen as part of the programme in lieu of the Royal Salute.

-The Royal Salute – formerly known as the Vice-Regal Salute – is comprised of the first six bars of ‘God Save the Queen’ and the first four and last four bars of ‘O Canada’ played without a break between the two anthems.
+The Vice-Regal Salute is comprised of the first six bars of ‘God Save the Queen’ and the first four and last four bars of ‘O Canada’ played without a break between the two anthems.

 For a Pipe Band, the musical salute is a special combination of 'Mallorca" and O Canada".